 small_countries, containing nations whose surface area is smaller than 10,000 km2:

-A more concise command, that omits the intermediary object, generates the same result:
+A more concise command, which omits the intermediary object, generates the same result:

 The base R function

-subset() provides yet another way to achieve the same result:
+subset() provides another way to achieve the same result:

 select() selects columns by name or position.